SemMorph3D: Unsupervised Semantic-Aware 3D Morphing via Mesh-Guided Gaussians: Mesh-Guided Gaussian Morphing

 \textbf{Consistent Gaussian Updates.} As the mesh vertices $V^S(t)$ deform, the positions of the bound Gaussians $\mu_g(t)$ are updated consistently via the barycentric relationship established in Eq. \ref{eq:binding}:

 where $V_{f_i}(t)$ are the deformed positions of the vertices of the triangle $f$ to which Gaussian $g$ is bound.
 This maintains the tight coupling between the mesh and the Gaussians throughout the entire morphing sequence.
+To evolve appearances, time-dependent SH coefficients are dynamically optimized via smoothness loss gradients (\Cref{sub:loss}) towards linearly interpolated target colors.
+Opacities and scales are linearly interpolated over time $t$.